-Most cat experts will tell you that it’s easier to keep an indoor cat healthy than one that goes outside, because you know what he’s up to and can get medical help quickly if he’s sick.
+Most cat experts will tell you that it’s easier to keep an indoor cat healthy than one that goes outside, because you know what they are up to and can get medical help quickly if they are sick.

 But Bennett says when it comes down to it, it’s really the connection between owner and pets that helps her cats stay healthy.
 She says love and attention are the best things to keep your indoor cat content.

 “No matter how aloof a cat may seem, they do rely on their relationship with you, and not just for food.
 Spend time on them and you'll watch the bond grow.
 It's one of the most satisfying things I've ever known, and to me they are family.”